 There are at least three "Special Sessions" during the Founder Institute Semester:

-- Orientation: This is the first session in the curriculum.
-Throughout this session, you’ll discover your peer base and how you can help each other, go more in-depth about the program and its expectations, identify your personal strengths and weaknesses, and find 3 mentors to help you make the most out of your time in the program.
+- Orientation: In this first session, you’ll meet the cohort, go more in-depth about the program and its expectations, and find 3 mentors to help you make the most out of your time in the program.

 - Mentor Idea Review: This session, which takes place at the 1/3 point of the program, is 100% devoted to pitching your idea to large number of Mentors (typically at least 10) for feedback on the viability of your startup idea.
 This is the first major "checkpoint" for the progress of Founders in the program.